tituschewxj/tp/docs/UserGuide.md

 * Add a student with the given details.
 * The name and nusnet id must be provided.
 And nusnet id must be unique.
 * All the remaining fields are optional.
 If not provided, a placeholder value will be used.
+* Name cannot be empty or spaces only, contain only alphabets and cannot have double spaces

 <box type="tip" seamless>